Adele says she intends to take extended ‘break’ after end of Las Vegas residency - KESQ

 In 2019, Adele and Simon Konecki – with whom she shares one child – announced their separation.
 She has been in a relationship with sports agent Rich Paul since 2021, the status of which the singer has been mum about amid speculation that they are engaged to be married.

-In October, she is set to perform the remaining 10 shows of her Las Vegas residency Weekends with Adele, which kicked off in January 2022 and will conclude on November 23.
+In October, she is set to perform the remainder of her Las Vegas residency Weekends with Adele, which kicked off in January 2022 and will conclude on November 23.

 In Munich, Adele went on to thank “everyone who’s come to any of my shows ever” over the past three years, during which she featured songs from her latest studio album “30.”

-Note: Correction: A previous version of this story misstated the capital of Germany.
-It has been updated.